Juanmi82mg/juanmi82mg.github.io/_pages/teaching.md

 [DTU 02435](http://www.kurser.dtu.dk/courses/02435/default.aspx?menulanguage=en-GB) - DECISION MAKING UNDER UNCERTAINTY IN ELECTRICITY MARKETS (Teaching material: [Spring-2016 version](https://sites.google.com/site/decmakem/))

 This MSc. course covers techniques of optimization under uncertainty to assist energy producers, retailers, and consumers in participating in electricity markets and improve market efficiency through enhanced market-clearing algorithms.
-You can find more information and material related to this course in [DTU Kursusbasen](http://www.kurser.dtu.dk/courses/02435/default.aspx?menulanguage=en-GB) and in the [course website](https://sites.google.com/site/decmakem/)
+You can find more information and material related to this course in the [course website](https://sites.google.com/site/decmakem/)

 # Spring 2012